The 2021 Lexus UX Hybrid Has Problems, but Its MPG Will Shock You

 To be clear, the Lexus UX 250h is a decent subcompact crossover.
 But issues with its size, features, and performance prevent it from matching its peers in the luxury SUV segment.

 These vehicles, and several others that rank higher than the Lexus UX 250h, are more well-rounded and offer more luxury and performance for the starting price.
-However, the UX 250h still outclasses these and other SUVs in miles per gallon.
-Despite their superior performance in other areas, the Audi Q3 and the BMW X3 are EPA-rated for 23/29 mpg and 22/29 mpg city/highway, respectively.
+However, the UX 250h still outclasses these SUVs in miles per gallon.
+Despite superior performance in other areas, the Audi Q3 and the BMW X3 are EPA-rated for 23/29 mpg and 22/29 mpg city/highway, respectively.